estape11/mender-docs/01.Get-started/06.Mender-Gateway/docs.md

 running a Yocto distribution the commands to install the Mender Gateway will fail as they won't be able to recognize your distribution.

+- Use a standalone server as a gateway

+This tutorial assumes that your device is running a Debian Based OS.

+!!!
+A Dockerize option is available but it is in beta stage (not ready for production enviroment)

-You will also need Docker installed on your workstation to start the virtual device you will connect to the Mender Gateway.
+Finally, will also need Docker installed on your workstation to start the virtual device you will connect to the Mender Gateway.